Octium-II/EBGBeacon/README.md

 CorbettReport.com/Gates

+A landing page will be served to any user who connects to the beacon.

-Target device is an ESP8266
+Target device is an ESP8266,  Tested with an ESP8266 D1 mini board with USB power.

 To build, intsall the Ardunio IDE and the tools required for your ESP8266 Board.